cassiebuhler/cassiebuhler.github.io/_pages/research.md

 <a href="https://arxiv.org/abs/2308.11549" target="_blank" rel="noopener noreferrer">Preprint</a>{: .btn--research} <a href="https://github.com/cassiebuhler/conservation-dfo" target="_blank"  rel="noopener noreferrer">Code</a>{: .btn--research}

->Buhler, C. K. and Benson, H. Y. Decision-making for land conservation: A derivative-free optimization framework with nonlinear inputs.
+>Buhler, C. K. and Benson, H. Y. Decision-Making for Land Conservation: A Derivative-Free Optimization Framework with Nonlinear inputs.
 To appear in *Proceedings of the 38th AAAI Conference on Artificial Intelligence*, 2024.
 Forthcoming.

-### Optimal land conservation decisions for multiple species
+### Optimal Land Conservation Decisions for Multiple Species

 Cassidy K. Buhler and Hande Y. Benson